CloudVPS/opticon/README.md

 Infrastructure for building a system service: Process control, data transport, threading, and logging.

-**libopticonf**

-Code for handling configuration files and other JSON-like data.

 **opticon-db**

 Query and maintenance tool for the opticon database backend.